 Every school and college is encouraged to elect an ATL representative.
 ATL reps act as the first point of contact for members, distribute information, offer on-site support, and maintain contact with branches and ATL's offices in London, Belfast and Cardiff.

 For more information, see our page about ATL representatives.

 Local branches are normally organised within the same areas as local authorities or groups of unitary authorities.
 Most branches have an elected committee, headed by a branch secretary.
 It is the branch that deals with matters affecting local members.
 The size of the branch varies enormously from a few hundred to several thousand.
 Most local branches meet once per term.

 Conference is the main policy-making body of ATL.
-It meets annually in the week before Easter weekend.
+It meets annually in the week after Easter weekend.

 The 600 members who make up Conference include ATL's Executive Committee, together with representatives elected by the branches.
 The number of representatives each branch can send to Conference depends on how many members it has.
 There are also opportunities for members to attend as observers.

 Conference has the power to pass resolutions which the Executive Committee then implements.
 Both ATL and Conference are governed by the Constitution and Rules, which can be changed only by Conference itself.

 ATL's Executive Committee is elected on a two-year cycle to provide strategic direction and to develop every aspect of ATL's work, policy and benefits.
 It acts on resolutions passed at the annual Conference and operates through a number of committees (see below).